Wildboar-Software/directory/apps/meerkat-docs/docs/shadowing.md

 protocols).
 Meerkat DSA is capable of acting as a shadow supplier and consumer at the first-level and otherwise.

+## Shadow Update Size Limits

+There are no size limits on shadow updates imposed by Meerkat DSA, but shadowing has only been tested with 20,000 entries.
+It is believed that Meerkat DSA should work fine up to 100,000 entries and beyond.

 ## Establishment

 Shadow operational bindings may be proposed like other operational bindings